Michigan's Best Paddling Trips

 Want to see some dunes?
 Paddle Crystal River, flowing from Glen Lake through sections of the Sleeping Bear Dunes.
 This river makes for a great day trip if you start by hitting up an acclaimed Glen Arbor restaurant before meandering down this shallow sandy river with lots of pines trees, wildlife, and Pure Michigan vibes.

-About the Author: Samantha Ward is a Spartan, a proud Michigander, and a communicator, who works on the Awesome Mitten social media and writing teams.
+About the Author: Samantha Ward is a Spartan, a proud Michigander and a communicator who works on the Awesome Mitten social media and writing teams.
+She LOVES paddling in Michigan.